Rental Property Cleaning Checklist: Start Fresh & Impress Renters

 Wash the Floors

-Remember those broken eggs we mentioned earlier?
-You’ll definitely want to wash the floors to lift up any dirt, crumbs, or stains the previous tenant may have left.
+The kitchen is prone to messes, especially the floor.
+You’ll need to sweep and wash the floors to lift any dirt, crumbs, or stains the previous tenant may have left.
 This can be done with a heavy-duty machine or a simple mop and bucket.
+If you’d like to make your solution, mix warm water, white vinegar, and a small amount of dish soap to mop the kitchen floors and leave them smelling fresh.

 Remove Dust